 1 – Some people think that if a dental problem is not causing them pain, they don’t need to fix it.
 While it’s true that some diseases can get better on their own, a cavity is not one of them.
 Eventually the cavity will grow large enough that it gets to the nerve of the tooth and causes severe pain.
 When your dentist recommends getting a filling for a small cavity, it’s usually a good idea to stop the cavity dead in its tracks and restore your tooth back to health.

 2 – Underestimating the power of a toothbrush and floss!
 Many people simply don’t want to floss every day.
-I’ve had patients ask me about prescription mouthwashes and various oral hygiene products that are heavily advertised when what they really need is a return to the basics – daily flossing and brushing.
+I’ve had patients ask me about different mouthwashes and various oral hygiene products that are heavily advertised when what they really need is a return to the basics – daily flossing and brushing.

 3 – Not understanding the impact of their diet, specifically the amount of sugar they consume.
 In my experience, many people don’t realize that many of the foods that are advertised as “healthy” are not good for their teeth.
 For example, many people eat meal replacement bars for lunch and think that they don’t need to worry about their teeth because they ate a healthy nutrition bar.
 Many of those bars are loaded with sugar.